 - Penetration testing is the same as that of a Vulnerability scan.

 Can you guess one common thing among all the above statements?
 They all are Myths.
 Yes, that’s right.
 They all are indeed myths.

 However, in this tutorial of ours, we are bothered neither about the Bananas nor the Bats.
-All we care is about Penetration testing being compared to the Vulnerability scan.
+All we care is about Penetration testing compared to the Vulnerability scan.
 To know more about the comparison or to prove that the statement is a myth, we will first analyze Penetration testing and Vulnerability scan separately.

 Penetration Testing Intro

-A Penetration test is also known as “Pen Test” in short.
+A Penetration test is also known as a “Pen Test” in short.
 This kind of test is done to a system to find a way into the system.
 This may expose the important data that is stored by the system to the outside world.

 In general, the penetration testing target can be of White box type or Black box type.